-Authors/ Research Team Bronson, H., Vaudreuil, R., & Bradt, J. (2019) Hannah Bronson, Rebecca Vaudreuil, Joke Bradt Study Name The Effects of Individual Music Therapy Sessions on Symptom Management inMilitary Service Members (working title) Abstract This study is a secondary analysis of symptom management data that were collected as part of standard music therapy program evaluations at Intrepid Spirit Fort Belvoir and the National Intrepid Center of Excellence.
+Authors/ Bradt, J., Bronson, H., & Vaudreuil, R. (2019) Research Team Joke Bradt, Hannah Bronson, Rebecca Vaudreuil Study Name The Effects of Individual Music Therapy Sessions on Symptom Management in Military Service Members Abstract This study is a secondary analysis of symptom management data that were collected as part of standard music therapy program evaluations at Intrepid Spirit Fort Belvoir and the National Intrepid Center of Excellence.
 Approximately 100 service members completed the Creative Forces Symptom Management evaluation form at the start and end of individual music therapy sessions between July 2016 and August 2017.
 This 10-item form uses 0-10 numeric rating scales to evaluate the impact of a single music therapy session on commonly encountered symptoms in service members, namely pain, stress, anxiety, fatigue, worries, physical tension, sadness, anger, ability to focus, and overall well-being.
 Paired t-tests will be used to analyze pre to post session changes in symptoms.
 The findings will be associated with clinical characteristics of the service members.
-Population Studied Active duty service members in music therapy treatment at Intrepid Spirit Fort Belvoir and the National Intrepid Center of Excellence; N=100 Treatment Music Therapy standalone; Results will include a year's worth of evaluations, inclusive of July 1, 2016, through August 31, 2017.
+Population Studied Active duty service members in music therapy treatment at Intrepid Spirit Fort Belvoir and the National Intrepid Center of Excellence; N=100.
+Treatment Music therapy standalone; results will include a year's worth of evaluations, inclusive of July 1, 2016, through August 31, 2017.
 Study Design One group pretest posttest design.
 Methods and Measures During the past year, service members were asked to fill out the symptom assessment form at the start and end of the music therapy session.
 At this time, data on approximately 200 service members has been gathered.
-The research team will use paired t-tests to analyze pre- to post session changes in symptoms and will correlate changes in symptoms to clinical characteristics of the service members.
+The research team will use paired t-tests to analyze pre to post session changes in symptoms and will correlate changes in symptoms to clinical characteristics of the service members.
 Measures: Symptom Assessment Form included in the NEA Evaluation Toolkit.
-States C'tates Status or Citation Manuscript in progress.
+Status or Citation Manuscript in progress.
 Weblink